Image by Pakawat Thongcharoen Five Hundred Pixels

 Home to a sumptuous garden and elegant structures, Ginkaku-ji is one of Kyoto's premier sites.
-The temple started its life in 1482 as a retirement villa for Shogun Ashikaga Yoshimasa, who desired a place to retreat from the turmoil of a civil war.
+The temple started its life in 1482 as a retirement villa for shogun Ashikaga Yoshimasa, who desired a place to retreat from the turmoil of a civil war.
 While the name Ginkaku-ji literally translates as 'Silver Pavilion', the shogun's ambition to cover the building with silver was never realised.
-After Yoshimasa's death, the villa was converted into a temple.
+After Ashikaga's death, the villa was converted into a temple.

 Walkways lead through the gardens, which include meticulously raked cones of white sand (said to be symbolic of a mountain and a lake), tall pines and a pond in front of the temple.
 A path also leads up the mountainside through the trees.

 Note that Ginkaku-ji is one of the city's most popular sites, and it is almost always crowded, especially during spring and autumn.
 We strongly recommend visiting right after it opens or just before it closes.